Prune & Train Your Eden Climbing Rose, why and when to prune your climbing roses.

 How to Prune your Climbing Rose

-Quite the wild hair.
+This Eden Rose has become quite the wild one.
 Lots of laterals and new canes have shot out and up in the past few weeks, all blooms have faded and dropped the petals.
 Eden put on a grand show all Summer long and now it is time to let her rest and get her tidied back up for winter.

 The bottom of the canes were pretty much hidden from view.
-After I remove the weeds and other plants surrounding them I get a clear view of what I need to do.
+Remove weeds and other plants surrounding the rose to get a clear view of the base of the canes.

 Note the center cane, the darker rather gnarled looking one, that is an old main cane that needs to come out.
 The openings in the bark of the cane are not a good thing.
 Those places can let bugs and/or diseases infect the plant so this cane definitely needs to be cut out. (most of the time you only want to cut main canes back by maybe a third of its length but this rose needs to be refurbished and canes like this need to be cut completely out)